-Change management is great – funneling changes through a common set of processes to ensure the proper reviews occur and your CMDB is updated; however, how do you know what your change management process is missing?
+Change Management is great – funneling changes through a common set of processes to ensure the proper reviews occur and your CMDB is updated; however, how do you know what your change management process is missing?
 It’s the proverbial question: How do you know what you don’t know?
 The answer: Seek another point of view.
-Do your discovery tools alert you to unplanned changes?
+Do your IT Discovery Tools alert you to unplanned changes?
 If not, then you may need some new tools.

 The real value of discovery can be unlocked by combining individual points of view, from different discovery tools, into a comprehensive perspective, and then comparing that picture to what you already know from your CMDB and change management systems.
 Some of the insights about your IT environment that you will gain from this include: